-On 28 October 2020, Uganda registered a landmark judgment in the case of Uganda v Geoffrey Kazinda.
+On 28 October 2020, Uganda registered a landmark judgment under its illicit enrichment law in the case of Uganda v Geoffrey Kazinda.
 Although there have been a couple of other previously prosecuted illicit enrichment cases, the Kazinda case is the most significant because of the vast sum of money involved: a total of UGX 4,630,195,258 (over USD 1,252,600).

 Why is international cooperation in asset recovery cases based on illicit enrichment/unexplained wealth laws a particularly challenging issue?
 This is a question we have received from many corners of the world following our publication last year of an open-access book on Illicit Enrichment: A Guide to Laws Targeting Unexplained Wealth.